HydrogenX27/sender_receiver/README.md

 ---
 ## Notes

 - We are using sockets to transmit the files over a network.
-Depending on the use case and/or infraestructure, we could use higuer level tools like an sftp or a web server instead.
+Depending on the use case and/or infraestructure, we could use higher level tools like an sftp or a web server instead.
 Both of which could provide encryption (if we use an SSL connection for the web server).
-This way we shouldn't worry about encrypting and decrypting the files.
+This way we don't have to worry about encrypting and decrypting the files.

 - For encryption we are using a symmetric algorithm, so we assume that there is a secure way to distribute the key.
 If that is not the case we must use an asymmetric algorithm like RSA.